Pre-lab Exercise: Surface Anatomy of the Forearm and Hand

 - The four dorsal interosseous muscles, which abduct the digits.
 The 3rd digit needs two abductors, one for each side.
 The dissection of the interosseus muscles is described below.

-- Using a blunt probe, establish continuity with the radial artery in the anatomical snuffbox.
+- Using a blunt probe, establish continuity of the deep palmar arch with the radial artery in the anatomical snuffbox.
 The radial artery is the main contributor to the deep arch.

 - Note that the radial artery passes into the deep arch through the two heads of the first dorsal interosseous muscle.